Ministry in the City HUB Update, December 2025

 STORY-TELLING

 In this season of Light Breaking Out, we are speaking with the artists from the Creative Community Care residency on their experience and continued engagement in art, faith, and community.
-In the latest episode, we had our first pair of artists, Naomi Kuo and Naomi Lawrence, share their story and experiences and how the residency has shaped their creative practice.
+In the latest episode, we speak with our second pair of artists, DeAngelo Dia and Olga Lah, share their story and experiences and how the residency has shaped their creative practice.
 Listen to our conversation with them on our podcast, Light Breaking Out.

 Ministry in the City HUB